 For more on knives and cutting boards, see Kitchen Tools: 5 to Splurge On and 6 to Save On.

 Sharpness is as important for knife care as it is for knife safety.
 See the section above (on basic knife safety) about keeping knives sharp.

-One thing I will mention here is that, while sharp knives make cutting safer work, they are by no means safe objects.
+One thing to mention here is that, while sharp knives make cutting safer, they are by no means safe objects.
 Sharp knives are, in fact, deadly objects.

-I mention this because a lot of people fail to when talking about how important it is to keep your knives sharp.
-Yes, a sharp knife is a safe knife--but you have to handle sharp knives with the utmost respect, because they are very dangerous.
+A lot of people fail to mention this when talking about how important it is to keep your knives sharp.
+Yes, a sharp knife is a safe knife, but only as far as cutting goes.
+You have to handle sharp knives with the utmost respect, because they are very dangerous tools.

-To drive this point home, I like to ask this question (as I have in other posts): If you had to choose, which would you rather have your child play with, a sharp knife or a dull knife?
+To drive this point home, think of it this way: If you had to choose, which would you rather have your child play with, a sharp knife or a dull knife?